 If the handkerchief tree is arguably Wilson’s most famous tree introduction, the regal lily is certainly his most important bulb.
 It is beautiful, reasonably easy to grow and will flower in two years from seed.
 It took two attempts to successfully introduce it to cultivation and nearly cost Wilson his life after he was caught in an avalanche and severely injured.
 He acquired the lily and an injured leg that gave him his characteristic ‘lily limp’.
 Drifts of the lily can be found in the Alpine yard, Pinetum and cottage gardens.

 Camellia sinensis (tea)

 Camellia sinensis.
 It is not a particularly showy plant, nor quite hardy in the British Isles, we grow it in our sub-tropical house.
 Many of the plants in our heated houses are grown to show visitors and school groups these economic plants that we all depend on.
-If you take sugar with your tea you will find sugar cane next door in the tropical house, other economic plants are explained in our product pods.
+If you take sugar with your tea you will also find sugar cane in the sub-tropical house, other economic plants are explained in our product pods.